-Ripley is sitting on a park bench waiting for Burke (before the inquisition), immediately following her stay in Gateway Station’ hospital.
-She presses a button, and the entire park behind her disappears, reveiling a grey screen.
+Ripley is sitting on a park bench waiting for Burke (before the inquisition), immediately following her stay in Gateway Station’s hospital.
+She presses a button, and the entire park behind her disappears, revealing a grey screen.
 Burke enters and tells her how to act at the hearing.
 Ripley asks about her daughter.
 Burke keeps talking about the hearing.
-She insists to hear about her daughter.
+She insists on hearing about her daughter.
 Burke hands her a computer printout (colour) that shows her a nice old lady.
 Burke tells her her daughter died at the age of 67.
 That was two years ago.
 Ripley whispers that she promised her daughter she’d be back before her 11th birthday before going off on the Nostromo.

 Ripley asks Burke why he is going when they try to convince her to go with them to LV-426.
 He replies, “The corporation co-financed that colony with the Colonial Administration.
 We’re getting into a lot of terraforming now… Building Better Worlds.”
 Ripley says, “Yeah, yeah.
 I’ve seen that commercial.”

 Immediately following the establishing shot of the Sulaco flying towards LV-426, is an introduction sequence to the interior of the ship.
 There is a row of lockers and one of them swings open revealing a poster.
 Next to them are rows of weapons and then outside of that area is the docking bay.
 The docking bay leads to the mess hall and lastly the frost-covered cryotubes.
 This sequence is similar to the introduction of the Nostromo in Alien.